-Our Pastoral team, Stephen Reddish, Jenny Reddish and Keith Falle, with the vision of discipling believers into reaching their full potential in Christ, reaching the world with the Good News of Jesus and creating an Oasis for people to find rest and comfort through authentic relationship with the Trinity of God and other Christians.
+Our Pastoral team Stephen and Jenny Reddish has a vision of discipling believers into reaching their full potential in Christ, reaching the world with the Good News of Jesus and creating an Oasis for people to find rest and comfort through authentic relationship with the Trinity of God and other Christians.

 Read More About us:

 � WE BELIEVE

 New Life Christian Ministries (NLCM) is a Pentecostal church that began early in 1987.
 NLCM formerly known as The Rock Christian Ministries was founded by Pastor Michael York.
 The church began meeting in Magee Street Ashcroft and it is now located at ELIM house Cnr Bathurst and Moore streets Liverpool.